xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 ```bash
 sshfs username@remote-host:/remote/path mount-dir
 ```
-changes in the folder will also be made in `remote-host:/remote/path`
+changes in the `mount-dir` will also be made in `remote-host:/remote/path`

 to unmount it
 ```bash